 Sightings of this animal in Torres del Paine is really rare, because of coming out to hunt at night part.
 Some naturalists don’t see Geoffroy’s cats for many, many years, so if you do notice one, consider yourself lucky.
 And maybe buy a lottery ticket when possible.

-They look very similar to a house cat even in size, and their fur varies in color, although it usually has large black spots on it.
-The fur ranges from grey to black, and is reportedly very soft.
+They look very similar to a house cat even in size, and their fur varies in colour, although it usually has large black spots on it.
+The fur ranges from grey to black and is reportedly very soft.

 This cat lives a solitary life, only coming in contact with others to mate.
 Little kittens begin to live independently from their moms at around eight months of age.